mishmish-dev/subcase/README.md

 }}
 assert_eq!(v.len(), 4);
 ```
-In this example, test function body is executed 3 times: once
+Test function body is executed 3 times: once
 for each of leaf subcases (i.e. not containing more nested subcases),
 while the big parent subcase is entered twice.

-You can write only one subcase or no subcases at all --- function
+You can write only one subcase or no subcases at all, function
 will run as usual.

 ## Other oprions?